Blue Train Journey Cape Town to Pretoria Overview

-The routes of The Blue Train in South Africa take guests through some of the most breathtaking countryside.
-As the ever-changing scenery flashes past the windows of The Blue Train guests may savour exquisite meals which have been freshly prepared on board.
+The routes of The Blue Train in South Africa take guests through some of the most breathtaking countrysides.
+The ever-changing scenery flashes past the windows of train guests may savour exquisite meals which have been freshly prepared on board.
 The delicious meals are complemented by the best South African wines.
 The suites on The Blue Train live up to their reputation for magnificence and splendour.
-The finest bed linen, marble tiles and gold fittings in the bathrooms and sheer opulence provides travellers with an unforgettable holiday experience.
+The most elegant bed linen, marble tiles and gold fittings in the bathrooms and sheer opulence provides travellers with an unforgettable holiday experience.

 Train Route: Pretoria - Cape Town - Pretoria

 The route between Pretoria and Cape Town is a 27-hour journey of 1 600 kilometres (994 miles), through some of the most diverse and spectacular scenery.
 On the Northbound journey, the train leaves Cape Town at 08:50 and arrives in Pretoria at 12:30, in time for high tea the following day.
 It stops at Matjiesfontein for an off-the-train excursion.

 On arrival at Matjiesfontein guests are invited for a glass of sherry at the bar.
 The Victorian buildings and original nineteenth century London lampposts impart to the traveller, the uncanny sense of entering a colonial time warp – an oasis suspended in a different age.
 Guests are reminded that they must be at the station an hour before the departure time.

 The Blue Train Itinerary from Pretoria to Cape Town